brayanb1701/hotel_DB_1/README.md

 # hotel_DB_1
  Project about management of a hotel for the course of Databases 1.
+It was made using HTML5, CSS, PHP, Js, MySQL, also it was checked that's still working in Xampp (ver.
+8.1.10).
+To accelerate the process in frontend design, a template was used with the corresponding credits to the designer, adjusting it to the requirements.
+The real project is focused on the area of administration, starting from the login page.
+As it was a project for a DB course, the main goal was to design the DB from scratch and implement it, also creating some reports using querys with MySQL, that can be viewed in the administration area.